dnp1204/daily-code-challenge/README.md

 ---

-## Problem 326 - Netflix
+## Problem 326 - Netflix [Difficulty: Hard]

-A Cartesian tree with sequence S is a binary tree defined by the following two properties:
+A Cartesian tree with sequence `S` is a binary tree defined by the following two properties:

 * It is heap-ordered, so that each parent value is strictly less than that of its children.
-* An in-order traversal of the tree produces nodes with values that correspond exactly to S.
+* An in-order traversal of the tree produces nodes with values that correspond exactly to `S`.

-For example, given the sequence [3, 2, 6, 1, 9], the resulting Cartesian tree would be:
+For example, given the sequence `[3, 2, 6, 1, 9]`, the resulting Cartesian tree would be:

           1
         /   \